 There are two routes you can choose to go down for your training, each designed to make you a more confident, safer and smoother rider.

-A normal training session will start with a pre-ride briefing to give you an outline of the day ahead.
+All normal training sessions will start with a pre-ride briefing to give you an outline of the day ahead.
 Once out on the road, I will assess your riding, identifying areas for development which we will discuss at various stages throughout the day.
 The session(s) will be relaxed and you will not be pushed beyond your capabilities.

 Who is the training aimed at ?